Paraquat Lawsuit For Parkinson’s Disease

 - Vomiting and nausea

-Licensed applicators, farmers, and neighbors exposed to paraquat long-term may develop the side effects that can present themselves in a few hours or days after ingestion or inhalation as follows:
+Licensed applicators, farmers, and neighbors exposed to Paraquat long-term may develop side effects that can present themselves in a few hours or days after ingestion or inhalation as follows:

 - Fluid in lungs

 - General weakness